TITLE 68: PROFESSIONS AND OCCUPATIONS

 2) Good cause shall be defined as an inability to devote sufficient hours to fulfilling the CE requirements during the applicable prerenewal period because of:

 A) Full-time service in the armed forces of the United States of America during a substantial part of such period; or

 B) Extreme hardship, which shall be determined on an individual basis by the Board and shall be limited to documentation of:

 i) An incapacitating illness documented by a currently licensed physician;

 ii) A physical inability to travel to the sites of approved programs; or

 iii) Any other similar extenuating circumstances.

-3) If an interview with the Board is requested at the time the request for such waiver is filed with the Division, the renewal applicant shall be given at least 20 days written notice of the date, time and place of such interview by certified mail, return receipt requested.
+3) If an interview with the Board is requested at the time the request for the waiver is filed with the Division, the renewal applicant shall be given at least 20 days written notice of the date, time and place of the interview by certified mail, return receipt requested.

-4) Any renewal applicant who submits a request for waiver pursuant to subsection (f)(1) of this Section shall be deemed to be in good standing until the Division's final decision on the application has been made.
+4) Any renewal applicant who submits a request for waiver pursuant to subsection (f)(1) shall be deemed to be in good standing until the Division's final decision on the application has been made.